Skip to content

 Troubleshooting / Package Cannot Be Imported or Version Error

-In normal Python development, any changes to third-party packages require a system restart.
+In normal Python development, any changes to third-party packages require restarting the system.

-However, in DataFlux Func, for the convenience of development, installing third-party packages does not require restarting the entire DataFlux Func system.
+However, in DataFlux Func, for development convenience, installing third-party packages does not require restarting the entire DataFlux Func system.

 But this does not guarantee 100% reliability.

-1. The package is written purely in Python (e.g., does not contain C extensions)
+1. The package is written purely in Python (e.g., without C extensions).

-2. The package does not have preloaded content (e.g., various big data models)
+2. It has no preloaded content (e.g., various large data models).

-When a third-party package does not meet the above conditions, it can only be guaranteed to work properly during the first installation, and subsequent updates require restarting the entire DataFlux Func
+When a third-party package does not meet the above conditions, it can only be guaranteed to work properly during the first installation.
+Subsequent updates require restarting the entire DataFlux Func.

 2. Case Study: numpy

 The commonly used numpy package is a typical example of a package that uses C extensions.
-After deploying DataFlux Func, the first installation of numpy works fine, but if you install a different version of numpy later.
+After deploying DataFlux Func, numpy can be installed and used normally for the first time.
+However, if a different version of numpy is installed later.

 2.1 numpy Cannot Be Imported